 - Awareness and marketing: promoting culture for residents and visitors

 - Economic development: facilitating entrepreneurial investment in creative cultural industries

 - Planning and policy: informing decision-making related to land use and design

 - Networks and collaboration: facilitating partnerships with cultural groups and identifying opportunities to maximize assets

 In July 2015 the Chester Made Ensemble theatrically presented the entire project and the final map to Chester City Council.
-All in all, more than 1,500 people participated in Chester Made.
-This project engaged people who do not typically participate in public processes and made them feel heard and validated.
+All in all, more than 2,400 people have participated in Chester Made.
+This project has engaged people who do not typically participate in public processes and made them feel heard and validated.
 By putting the personal into the theatrical, the community was able to re-see their own strengths.

 A report from Animating Democracy, a program of Americans for the Arts, found that Chester Made delivered on its discovery and demonstration intents in many ways:

 - Revealed a spectrum of cultural assets that had not been fully known or acknowledged.